pilonsi/dotfiles/README.md

 These are the configuration files for my different environments.

 ## deploy.sh
-The `deploy.sh` script automatically copies over or grabs te configuration files for a selected system.
+The `deploy.sh` script automatically copies over or grabs the configuration files for a selected system.

 Files under `common` are installed for all systems together with environment specific files stored in each environment's folder.